 Cleveland Museum of Art.
 Considered one of the top art museums in the nation, the always free Cleveland Museum of Art is home to a wide-ranging permanent collection, including works by Picasso, Monet, van Gogh and Warhol.
-Visitors begin their tour in the glass-topped atrium and then head to the galleries of their choosing to see pieces ranging from jewel-encrusted Fabergé eggs to medieval statues.
+Visitors begin their tour in the glass-enclosed atrium space and then head to the gallery of their choosing to see pieces ranging from jewel-encrusted Fabergé eggs to medieval statues.